-I try to keep myself busy with a multitude of home and garden project during the winter.
+I try to keep myself busy with a multitude of home and garden projects during the winter.
 This year, I wanted to test a theory a friend passed along about overwintering geraniums.

 Home of the Frozen Tundra

 I live in Wisconsin, home of the Frozen Tundra.
 Last winter was brutal.
 Green Bay certainly lived up to its nickname of the Frozen Tundra!
-Below zero temps, ice storms and it just it seemed to linger.
+Below zero temps, ice storms and it just seemed to linger.
 Our plants wouldn’t survive outdoors.
-We have two choices, bring them in or dig them up.
+So, we have two choices, bring them in or dig them up.

-In February, I would place the pots in a sunny window and give them a good watering.
-Seemed to work out just fine for me.
-Although, I did lose a few pots over the years.
+In February, I would place the pots in a bright and sunny window and give the plants a good watering.

 Steps For Overwintering

 1.)
-Remove each individual geranium plant from the soil and shake off dirt.
+Remove each individual geranium plant from the soil and shake off the dirt.

 2.)
 Cut the greens and stems back to around 2 inches.